quocminhngo/world-financial-analysis/README.md

 # Data Extraction Method

-I will make call requests to the World Bank Group's API in R to obtain the over 100,000 data points and save it as a csv file for later visualization.
+Make call requests to the World Bank Group's API in R to obtain the over 100,000 data points and save it as a csv file for later visualization.
 The code for that can be found in obtain-data.R

 # Data Cleaning and Visualization